thewca/worldcubeassociation.org/style-guide.md

   - Use consistent formatting to help make the document easier to understand for a human and to search by computer (e.g. every rule that can result in a DNF explicitly mentions 'DNF').
   - Address contingencies that help ensure fair interpretation across different competitions, but leave unusual exceptions to the WCA Delegate.
 (In a sense, the Guidelines are a formalized FAQ to standardize unwritten rules).
   - Future-proof the documents for subsequent changes (e.g. don't assume that cross-references remain valid, don't construct delicately related rules).
+- NOTE: There are many gaps in the numbering of the Regulations.
+This is because we don't change around numberings when a Regulation is removed.
+For the same reason, there is now no Article 6.
+  - When adding a Regulation an article/list of sub-regulations, make sure that you don't number it the same as a deleted regulation from a previous official version.

 ### Specific Formatting Conventions